tlb-lab/Coronvirus-spike-mimicry/README.md

 Raw data collected from each of the structural alignment tools for each RBM can be found in the "raw_data" directory

-Inquiries on models and data can be sent to cab233@cam.ac.uk and tlb20@cam.ac.uk
+Inquiries on models and data can be sent to Chris Beaudoin, cab233@cam.ac.uk, and Prof. Sir Tom Blundell, tlb20@cam.ac.uk